equinix/terraform-provider-equinix/docs/resources/ecx_l2_connection.md

 The following arguments are supported:

-- `name` - (Required) Name of the primary connection - An alpha-numeric 24 characters string which can include only hyphens and underscores ('-' & '\_').
+- `name` - (Required) Connection name.
+An alpha-numeric 24 characters string which can include only hyphens and underscores
-- `profile_uuid` - (Required) Unique identifier of the provider's service profile.
+- `profile_uuid` - (Required) Unique identifier of the service provider's profile.
 - `speed` - (Required) Speed/Bandwidth to be allocated to the connection.
 - `speed_unit` - (Required) Unit of the speed/bandwidth to be allocated
 to the connection.
-- `notifications` - (Required) A list of email addresses that would be notified when there are any updates on this connection.
+- `notifications` - (Required) A list of email addresses used for sending connection update notifications.
-- `purchase_order_number` - (Optional) Test field to link the purchase order numbers to the connection on Equinix which would be reflected on the invoice.
+- `purchase_order_number` - (Optional) Connection's purchase order number to reflect on the invoice
 - `port_uuid` - (Required when device_uuid is not set) Unique identifier of
 the buyer's port from which the connection would originate.
 - `device_uuid` - (Required when port_uuid is not set) Unique identifier of
 the Network Edge virtual device from which the connection would originate.
 - `device_interface_id` - (Optional) Applicable with `device_uuid`, identifier of
- network interface on a given device.
-If not specified then first available interface will be selected,
+ network interface on a given device, used for a connection.
+If not specified then first available interface will be selected.
 - `vlan_stag` - (Required when port_uuid is set) S-Tag/Outer-Tag of the connection
 \- a numeric character ranging from 2 - 4094.
 - `vlan_ctag` - (Optional) C-Tag/Inner-Tag of the connection - a numeric